 Previous candidates have had the opportunity to shadow barristers from prominent Commercial sets of Chambers, including One Essex Court, Brick Court Chambers, 3 Verulam Buildings and 7 King’s Bench Walk.
 Combar members advise in the most complex commercial disputes and appear regularly as advocates in the English Commercial Court and at arbitrations and tribunals around the world.

 Applications are made and administered through two separate existing schemes run by Inner Temple and Middle Temple.
-The closing date for applications is now closed.
 Applicants follow the usual process for applying to those schemes and are then asked to indicate whether they also wish to be considered for the Combar award which is exclusively focused on the Commercial Bar.
-For applications made in autumn 2019, the work experience in Chambers will take place in the summer of 2020.

 Lauren Hitchman, a Scholar in 2018 wrote: